rsyncOSX/mydocsy/content/en/blog/Cloc.md

 categories = ["changelog"]
 +++

+Numbers updated: 11 March 2025, version 2.4.0

 There is a very nice and excellent tool, cloc (https://github.com/AlDanial/cloc), for counting of files and lines of code.
-Below are the numbers for Swift files which are part of the repository for compiling RsyncUI (version 2.3.4, 15 February 2025).
-There are 216 Swift files and about 16,6K lines of code.
+Below are the numbers for Swift files which are part of the repository for compiling RsyncUI.
 RsyncUI does not rely on external libraries; it is constructed using default Swift libraries and Swift/SwiftUI code exclusively.

 ```
+❯ cloc DecodeEncodeGeneric ParseRsyncOutput RsyncArguments RsyncUI RsyncUIDeepLinks SSHCreateKey
      302 text files.
-     266 unique files.
+     267 unique files.
-      75 files ignored.
+      61 files ignored.

-github.com/AlDanial/cloc v 2.04  T=0.11 s (2405.1 files/s, 401414.0 lines/s)
+github.com/AlDanial/cloc v 2.04  T=0.07 s (3974.6 files/s, 666477.5 lines/s)
 -------------------------------------------------------------------------------
 Language                     files          blank        comment           code
 -------------------------------------------------------------------------------
-Text                             4              8              0          21743
+Text                             6             12              0          21921
-Swift                          216           2097           2515          16648
+Swift                          216           2130           2581          16832
-XML                             24              0              0            588
+XML                             24              0              0            564
 C                                2             36             72            254
 JSON                             8              0              0            188
-Markdown                         7             57              0             88
 make                             1             22              2             59
+Markdown                         6             32              0             48
 YAML                             2              0              0             12
 Bourne Shell                     1              0              1              2
 C/C++ Header                     1              1              3              0
 -------------------------------------------------------------------------------
-SUM:                           266           2221           2593          39582
+SUM:                           267           2233           2659          39880
 -------------------------------------------------------------------------------
 ```